 Galway has a special place in my heart and is where I currently live.
 It is known for being a lively, friendly colourful city and the cultural capital of Ireland.
-You will be kept busy from the street buskers to the best pubs and stunning landscapes.
+You will be kept busy from the street buskers to the best pubs, stunning landscapes, and incredible white sandy beaches.
 When visiting Galway, some top attractions come to mind:

 Shop and Quay street – This is a must-visit in Ireland